 To create connections, add datasets, etc., you need the following permissions in the Admin Console :

-- To create a connection to a Platform dataset, you must be part of a Platform Product Profile that gives you the following permissions:
+- Becoming a product admin within Customer Journey Analytics alone is not enough to create create, update, or delete a Connection.
+To create a connection to an Experience Platform dataset, you also need Experience Platform permissions.
+Specifically, you must be part of an Experience Platform Product Profile that gives you the following permissions:

 - View Schemas